-AI will keep on growing.
+- AI will keep on growing.

 A real-life example of how banks can create a competitive edge in the market by utilizing the power of AI is George — an AI-based digital banking system developed by Erste Bank.
 Its simple, unique, intelligent, and powerful features have managed to create a loyal customer base of more than 6 million users across Europe within a short time, and it's gained a competitive advantage.

-Cyber security will become more important.
+- Cyber security will become more important.

 With the growing user base of digital banking, the importance of cybersecurity will continue to rise.
-Banks will try their best to build new systems that can mitigate the risks of fraud and theft.
-Data privacy and protection are becoming a key concern for customers and regulatory authorities alike.
-Banks will need to be more proactive on the security of their systems.
+Banks will try their best to build new systems to mitigate the risks of fraud and theft.
+Data privacy and protection are becoming key concerns for customers and regulatory authorities alike.
+Banks will need to be more proactive in the security of their systems.

-Customer service – a compassionate presence.
+- Customer service – a compassionate presence.

 There are major banking industry trends that we can expect to reshape the banking landscape.
 Banks will start using advanced technologies such as AI, cloud computing, and machine learning to gain a competitive edge over others.
 The policies and standards of banks will become much more open and customized.
 Banks will introduce tailored products to cater to the new needs of their customers.
-New age customer service and support is something banks will need to act on quickly.
+New-age customer service and support are something banks will need to act on quickly.
 Visualization, privacy, and cybersecurity will gain much more importance in the upcoming months.